NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/ec2-user-data-iscsi-create-and-mount/README.md

 ## Deployment Options

 There are two ways to deploy an EC2 instance with the needed user data script:
-1. Copy the CloudFormation template found in the repo [EC2-cloud_formation.yaml](EC2-cloud_formation.yaml) to you local machine and deploy a CLoudFormation stack using it.
-CloudFormation will prmopt you for all the required parameters.
+1. Copy the CloudFormation template found in the repo [EC2-cloud_formation.yaml](EC2-cloud_formation.yaml) to you local machine and deploy a CloudFormation stack using it.
+CloudFormation will prompt you for all the required parameters.
 2. Follow the instruction below to deploy an EC2 instance from the AWS console.

 ## AWS console deployment